StefanSchubert/JSF-Springboot-Blueprint/README.md

 ## Usage

-* Use a Java17 SDK
+* Use a Java21 SDK
+* do a mvn package
+* start the spring boot app
+* point your browser to localhost:8080
 * The example rely on a version parameter which will we available when packaging.
 * So you need to do a mvn package command otherwise you would get a runtime error.